node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 The 4GB images for BeagleBone boards already have Node-RED pre-installed and set to auto-start, so you can just boot and point your browser at your BeagleBone, port 1880.

+The 2GB console version suitable for flashing to older eMMC versions of the BBB is not recommended but can be installed as per the manual installation instructions below.

 To view the Node-RED log

     sudo journalctl -f -u node-red -o cat